 - Expected outputs (e.g. publications/outreach) that will result from your project.

 - Short CV detailing relevant experience or training.

 - Detailed breakdown of the way funds requested for the project will be spent.

 All proposals will be assessed by an experienced panel.
 The Council reserves the right not to grant any projects in any one round of applications.

-Please send applications to the Porcupine Marine Natural History Society via email to:
+Please send applications or any queries to the Porcupine Marine Natural History Society via email to: